ninezerozeronine/chip-computer/README.md

 # Development

-This is assuming the OS is Wondows and Anaconda is being used for Python/Environment managemnet.
+This is assuming the OS is Windows and Anaconda is being used for Python/Environment managemnet.

 If one hasn't already been created, create a virtualenv with:

-    conda create --name sbcdevenv python=3.9
+    conda create --name chipcomputerenv python=3.11

 Then activate the virtualenv: